News Blog

 Level: Moderate to Challenging

-Trailhead: Clay Meadows Trailhead, Route 9N (between Bolton Landing and Hague)
+Trailhead: Clay Meadows, Route 9N

 7. Spruce Mountain Fire Tower